Homophobia in ethnic minority communities: Black community

 African American LGBT people tend to identify more with their racial/ethnic category rather than their sexual orientation as a main identity reference group.
 Black LGBT people are often hesitant about revealing their sexuality to their friends and families because of homosexuality's incompatibility with cultural gender roles.
 Thus, when black people—especially black lesbians—come out, family and community loyalty can provide a safety net to prevent social alienation.
 This familial safety net of acceptance is not full tolerance; for black lesbians, the community of "girlfriends" may grant acceptance providing there is a tacit silence about the LGBT woman's sexuality.

-Black people tend to express more homophobic attitudes, but there is a link between education, religion, and homophobic attitudes.
+Black people are likelier to express homophobic attitudes, but there is a link between education, religion, and homophobic attitudes.
 Education has an impact on homophobic attitudes and views of sexuality within the black community.
 This follows a nationwide trend; more educated people are likely to be more accepting of non-heterosexual sexuality.
 Better education typically means less affiliation to conservative religions or denominations, which limits the influence of socially conservative ideas.
 Barack Obama acknowledged homophobia within the African American community and said; "If we are honest with ourselves, we'll acknowledge that our own community has not always been true to Martin Luther King's vision of a beloved community ...
 We have scorned our gay brothers and sisters instead of embracing them".

 The perceived bias against homosexuality in the African American community has led to the sub-cultural phenomenon "on the down-low", in which black men who identify as heterosexual secretly have sex with men.
 The term is also used to refer to a sexual identity.

 LGBT African Americans often face homophobia from heterosexual African Americans and conflict with LGBT Whites due to racism within LGBT culture.
 According to Margaret L. Anderson and Patricia Hill Collins, "The linkage between race, class, and gender is revealed within studies of sexuality, just as sexuality is a dimension of each.
 For example, constructing images about Black sexuality is central to maintaining institutional racism."
 Celebrations of U.S. African-American LGBT identity include black gay pride celebrations in black-majority urban areas.
 Other endeavors support African-American representation in LGBT media, such as the short-lived television series Noah's Arc.